JessDF/cst495_JessieDowding/Demo_3/README.md

 # Demo 3

+#### Note
+  - When inputting items into the table, only enter City name.
+It'll add temp by it's self.
+  - TODO still:
+    - Background queue for API
+    - App settings to store some configuration available to user
+    - Indicator of when the app is connect to web service

 #### Description
 Use the following list of features as your guide:
   - Dispatch to a method on a background queue that takes a closure as an argument